ggldnl/Hexapod-Hardware/README.md

     <video src="https://github.com/user-attachments/assets/e5f85936-af69-40fa-94dd-71543b65fb09"></video>

 5. Add the electronics.
 Top and bottom stiffeners are NOT optional: they prevent the base from flexing.
 Ensure they actually touch the servos.
+Higher infill could also help.

     <video src="https://github.com/user-attachments/assets/8699bbb7-0d47-4d19-a4cc-e40c626c33b0"></video>

+6. Power the robot.
+- Use one UBEC to power the Raspberry Pi/Servo2040.
+If you use the custom PCB, it exposes a connector for that.
+Ensure the UBEC outputs 5V, otherwise you will fry the boards.
+If you don't use the custom PCB, you can use the exposed pins on the Pi; the Servo2040 will get power from the UART connection.
+- Use the other UBEC to power the servos through the terminal block on the Servo2040.
+Servos can be powered at 6V (check their datasheet just in case).

 ## 📝 Notes